 - Distinguished speakers from academics, government, and the private sector talk about a variety of urban and environmental issues.
 Student interest helps direct the types of speakers we select.

 - The lectures are different every year based on student interest and hot topics.
-Examples of the types of lectures we schedule: Atlanta Regional Commission updates; Resilient Cities; Water and Natural Resources; Education; History of Atlanta.
+Examples of the types of lectures we schedule: Atlanta Regional Commission updates; Resilient Cities; Water and Natural Resources; Education; Transportation Planning; History of Atlanta.

 All Urban Fellows must write a research paper of publishable quality on any urban, growth management, or environmental law and policy issue.
 Students will briefly present their research to the class in the spring semester.
 Students have the option to select a paper advisor in their home department or on their thesis/dissertation committee.

 Accepted Urban Fellows students will be registered for the course LAW 7494 for 2 credits in the fall semester; law class tuition rates apply to this class.
 This course satisfies the COL’s writing requirement.

 Law students in good academic standing may self-register for the class, but should still fill out the application below.